-Some students may also be eligible to receive other VA benefits including but not limited to;
+Some students may also be eligible for other veterans affairs benefits and programs including, but not limited to:

 - The Vocational Rehabilitation and Employment (VR&E)

 - Dependents’ Educational Assistance

 For more information on Veterans Affairs education benefits and programs, or to find out which benefits you may be eligible to receive, contact your local Veterans Affairs Center, or visit: http://va.gov.